Download Complete Bulletin (4.9 MB)

 Plant Sciences | Soil Science

 White, P, Harries, M, Seymour, M, and Burgess, P. (2005), Producing pulses in the northern agricultural region.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4656.

 This file is 4.9 MB.
 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."